honsontran/leip-docs/content/index.md

 Hello!
 Welcome to the [[Latent AI Edge Inference Platform (LEIP)]].

-This home page will serve to help you intuitively understand how to navigate and leverage [[What is LEIP?|LEIP]] to rapidly create highly performant AI models.
+This home page will serve to help you intuitively understand how to navigate and leverage [[What is LEIP?|LEIP]] to rapidly create highly performant AI models for the [[edge continuum]].

-If you would like to schedule an evaluation of [[What is LEIP?|LEIP]], please contact us at support@latentai.com
+If you would like to schedule an evaluation of [[What is LEIP?|LEIP]], please contact us at support@latentai.com.
 # Before You Begin...
 To keep things simple, [[LEIP]] is broken down into 3 products.
 You can use each of these products based on what tools you need to deploy your Machine Learning (ML) model.